-Of course, there needs to be a way to keep countries aligned with the overall global strategy, quality, compliance, and values.
+Of course, there needs to be a way to keep countries aligned with the overall global strategy, quality, compliance and values.
 Like this fast-moving global technology company: “We allow each country to run its own P&L, but we have small SWOT teams that we drop into countries for three months to drive change quickly.
 They are people who have done it before.
 We stopped asking the local MD to change as it took too long.
 This allows fast execution of change while leaving the local MD to do the day job.”

 This quote explains the importance and success of moving to a less-layered company structure: “Speed and urgency of decision-making has a direct implication on our structure.
 We have eliminated three organizational layers to speed decision-making.
-This has created speed, urgency, and direct accountability.
+This has created speed, urgency and direct accountability.
 We removed the bureaucracy and we are all aligned on objectives globally.
 This came from our CEO realizing that there was a gap between what was being said at HQ and in the regions.
-He has pushed the center of gravity out of the US.
+He has pushed the centre of gravity out of the US.
 In the last five years, we have grown from 500 people in APAC to 6000.
 Hierarchy is bureaucracy.”

 Thinking differently about the customer

-Every business wants to be closer to its customers.
+Every business wants to be closer to its customer.
 One innovative, small acquisition by a global market leader changed the game for them and their industry: “We have disrupted our market by digitally delivering R&D support for our clients to help them bring new products to market more quickly.
 We brought this in through an acquisition.”